 Any criteria that disqualifies a person’s participation is called exclusion criteria, and can include various factors relating to age, gender, type and stage or progression of certain diseases or conditions, prior treatment history, and other medical conditions that may put individuals at risk by participating in the trial.

-Being selected to participate in a clinical trial does not guarantee that an individual or receive the drug or other medical treatment being studied.
+Being selected to participate in a clinical trial does not guarantee that an individual will receive the drug or other medical treatment being studied.
 While some people volunteer simply to help advance medical knowledge, others volunteer for these types of intervention trials because they have been unsuccessful in treating a disease or condition from which they are already suffering.
-But often, trials are randomized, some even blindly, meaning there’s no way for either the participant or the researcher to know who is taking the drug being tested and who is taking the placebo.
+But often, trials are randomized, some even blindly, meaning there’s no way for either the participant or the researcher to know who is taking the drug being tested and who is taking the other intervention, which may be a placebo.

 The FDA reported in a 2000 Harris Poll of cancer clinical trial participants that 76 percent of the individuals surveyed said they decided to participate because “they believed that the trial offered the best quality of care for their disease.”